Skip to content

 Controller ManagerCertificate auth, separate service accounts per controller

-Module 2.2: Node Security - Securing worker nodes, kubelets, and container runtimes.
+Module 2.2: Node Security continues the same layered-security theme by moving from control plane components to worker nodes, kubelets, and container runtimes.